deeedob/thesis/content/40_remote_plugins.md

     { ~~~ }
 ```

-Here, the focus is on efficiently enqueuing events as they are received from
+Here, the focus is on efficiently enqueueing events as they are received from
 the host.
 Each event is move-constructed into its respective wrapper class.
 These specialized wrapper classes are essential in ensuring that the integrity
-of the events is maintained, particularly focusing on the realtime requirements
+of the events is maintained, particularly focusing on the real-time requirements
 under which they operate in.

 ```cpp